web-illinois/ilw-spacer/README.md

 ## Overview

-This is a spacer component to increase margin between two other components.
+This is a spacer component to increase vertical margin between two other components.
 This has one attribute that controls how tall this is in standard CSS height syntax.
 Defaults to 20px.

 ### Attributes
 * `height`: height of spacer.